The male breast

 Benign (not cancer) breast conditions can occur in both women and men.
 However, the most common benign breast conditions in women (such as cysts and fibroadenomas) are very rare in men.

 The most common benign breast condition in men is gynecomastia (GUY-nuh-ko-MASS-tee-uh) (enlargement of the breast tissue).
 Gynecomastia results from a hormone imbalance in the body.
 Certain diseases, hormone use, obesity and other hormone changes can cause this imbalance .
 For example, boys can get a temporary form of gynecomastia during puberty.

-Gynecomastia does not need to be treated unless it is desired or it causes pain.
+Gynecomastia does not need to be treated unless it causes pain or if you want to have the enlarged tissue reduced.
 In these cases, it can be treated with hormone therapy or surgery .

 Risk factors for breast cancer in men

 Although some factors have been found to increase the risk of breast cancer in men, most men who are diagnosed have no known risk factors (except for older age).

 Older age is the most common risk factor for breast cancer in both men and women.
 In men, breast cancer occurs most often between ages 65 and 67 (this is somewhat older than in women) [67,69].

 Men (and women) with an inherited BRCA2 (BReast CAncer 2) gene mutation have an increased risk of breast cancer [40,67,69,75].
 Men can inherit a BRCA2 mutation from either parent.
 And, a man who has a BRCA2 mutation can pass the mutation on to both his sons and daughters.